 AZA Wildlife Contraception Center

 It's easy to understand the importance of breeding programs designed to conserve endangered and threatened species.
-By maintaining captive animal populations, zoos and aquariums are able to conduct vital research and pave the way to possible reintroduction of species into the wild.
+By maintaining captive animal populations, zoos and aquariums are able to conduct vital research and ensure the survival of species whose numbers are declining in the wild.